 16.7 OPTION 2 – Standard Engine:

 16.7.1 Must be stock appearing.
+Any American make is permitted.
 Absolutely no changes allowed.
 Must use stock firing order for that make and model (GM to GM, Ford to Ford, etc.).

 16.7.2 Must appear strictly stock for that model and make and in the original mounts.
 Parts for 400 cubic inches or larger are not allowed.
 Stroke must match block.